Green functions, Hitchin's formula and curvature equations on tori: Abstract

 \section{Abstract}

-Let $G(z)=G(z;\tau)$ be the Green function on the torus $E_{\tau}=\mathbb{C}/(\mathbb{Z}+\mathbb{Z}\tau)$ with the singularity at $0$.
+Let $G(z)=G(z;\tau)$ be the Green function on the flat torus $E_{\tau}=\mathbb{C}/(\mathbb{Z}+\mathbb{Z}\tau)$ with the singularity at $0$.
 Lin and Wang (Ann.
 Math.
 2010) proved that $G(z)$ has either $3$ or $5$ critical points (depending on the choice of $\tau$).
 Later, Bergweiler and Eremenko (Proc.
 Amer.
 Math.
 Soc.
 2016) gave a new proof of this remarkable result by using anti-holomorphic dynamics.

 In this paper, firstly, we prove that once $G(z)$ has $5$ critical points, then these $5$ critical points are all non-degenerate.
-Secondly, we prove that for any $p\in E_{\tau}$ satisfying $p\neq -p$ in $E_{\tau}$, the number of critical points of $G_p(z):=\frac12(G(z+p)+G(z-p))$ belongs to $\{4,6,8,10\}$ (depending on the choice of $(\tau, p)$) and each number really occurs.
-We apply Hitchin's formula to prove the generic non-degeneracy of critical points.
-This allows us to study the distribution of the numbers of critical points of $G_p$ as $p$ varies.
-Applications to the curvature equation $\Delta u+e^{u}=4\pi(\delta_{p}+\delta_{-p})$ on $E_{\tau}$ are also given.
-How the geometry of the torus affects the solution structure is studied.
+Secondly, we study the sum of two Green functions which can be reduced to $G_p(z):=\frac12(G(z+p)+G(z-p))$.
+We prove that for any $p$ satisfying $p\neq -p$ in $E_{\tau}$, the number of critical points of $G_p(z)$ belongs to $\{4,6,8,10\}$ (depending on the choice of $(\tau, p)$) and each number really occurs.
+We apply Hitchin's formula (J. Differ.
+Geom.
+1995) in a surprising way to prove the generic non-degeneracy of critical points.
+This allows us to study the distribution of the numbers of critical points of $G_p(z)$ as $p$ varies.
+Applications to the curvature equation $\Delta u+e^{u}=4\pi(\delta_{p}+\delta_{-p})$ on $E_{\tau}$ are also given, and how the geometry of the torus affects the solution structure is studied.